-- Automatic PhilHealth membership if you aren’t already a member after 65 years
+- Automatic PhilHealth membership if not already a member after 65 years

-- PhilHealth hospitalization benefits for you and your dependents (only if you made at least 120 PhilHealth contributions)
+- PhilHealth hospitalization benefits for the member and their dependents (only if there are at least 120 PhilHealth contributions made)

-- Dependents allowance equal to 10% of your pension or PHP 250, whichever is higher.
+- Dependents allowance equal to 10% of the pension or ₱250, whichever is higher.
 The allowance is limited to five children only, regardless of actual blood relation or legitimacy.
 They will keep receiving an allowance until their 21st birthday.

 SSS Pension Computation FAQs

-1. How many contributions should I have to receive an SSS pension?
+1. How many months of contributions do you need to avail of the SSS pension?

-You need at least 120 paid monthly contributions a semester before your scheduled retirement to receive a monthly pension.
-If your total SSS contributions don’t meet the required 120 contributions, you’ll receive a lump-sum amount instead.
+You need at least 120 paid monthly contributions a semester before the scheduled retirement to receive a monthly pension.
+If the total SSS contributions don’t meet the required 120 contributions, the member will receive a lump-sum amount instead.

 2. How to compute the SSS pension of voluntary members?

 The same SSS pension computation above applies to voluntary members as well.
-You can try computing for your retirement benefit using the SSS pension calculator for voluntary members.
+You can try computing your retirement benefit using the SSS pension calculator for voluntary members.
 The SSS pension requirements for voluntary members are also the same.